HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/export_usage_report.md

 ---
 title: Exporting a usage report manually
 ---
-# Exporting a usage report manually
+# Tracking user session consumption and exporting usage reports

 ## Overview

-With this feature, you can manually export a report of your used sessions.
-This is helpful for environments that do not allow other means of usage tracking and may require a manual export of a usage report.
+With this feature, you can:

+- configure user session tracking.
+- view DX 9.5 user session consumption in Digital Experience 9.5 deployments to supported Kubernetes platforms.
+- manually export a report of the number of sessions used in specified time periods.
+The DX Kubernetes deployment user session usage report presents the data in the form of sessions per day, sessions per week, or sessions per month in a given date range.
+See examples in the next sections.

+!!!note
+    User session tracking and reporting support the protection of the Personally Identifiable Information (PII) of users.
+Data such as the User ID and the IP Address are not stored in the server logs or presented in user session usage reports.

-## Unique identifier for the session usage report
+## Unique identifier for the DX deployment session usage report

-Optionally, set a unique identifier for the deployment.
-This is included in the export.
+Optionally, set a unique identifier for the specified DX Kubernetes deployment.
+This is included in the exported user session data.

-!!! note
-    If no unique identity is set in the helm value, the deployment uses the release name and namespace combination by default.

 ```yaml
 configuration: